Crystal Palace F.C.: The yo-yo years (1993–1998)

 Alan Smith's first season as manager saw Palace win the First Division title and gain promotion back to the Premier League.
 Their stay on this occasion proved both eventful and controversial.
 On 25 January 1995, Palace played Manchester United at Selhurst Park in which United forward Eric Cantona was sent off.
 He was taunted by Palace fan Matthew Simmons, and retaliated with a flying kick.
 Cantona was sentenced to two weeks in jail, reduced to 120 hours community service on appeal.
-Simmons was immediately banned from Selhurst Park, and later found guilty on two charges of threatening Cantona.
+Simmons was immediately banned from Selhurst Park and later found guilty on two charges of threatening Cantona.
 More was to follow in March, when Palace striker Chris Armstrong was suspended by the FA for failing a drugs test.
-On the field, Smith guided the club to the semi-finals of both the FA Cup and the League Cup, but league form was inconsistent and Palace once again found themselves relegated, finishing fourth from bottom as the Premier League was reduced from 22 to 20 clubs.
+On the field, Smith guided the club to the semi-finals of both the FA Cup and League Cup, but their form in the league was inconsistent and Palace once again found themselves relegated, finishing fourth from bottom as the Premier League was reduced from 22 to 20 clubs.

 Smith left the club and Steve Coppell returned as technical director in the summer of 1995, and through a combination of the first-team coaching of Ray Lewington and latterly Dave Bassett's managership, Palace reached the play-offs.
 They lost the 1996 First Division play-off final in dramatic fashion when Steve Claridge scored in the last minute of extra-time for Leicester City to win 2–1.
 The following season saw Coppell take charge as first-team manager when Bassett departed for Nottingham Forest in early 1997.
 The club reached the play-offs for the second year running and this time achieved promotion back to the Premier League, when they defeated Sheffield United 1–0 in the final at Wembley.

-This stay in the Premier League was no more successful than the previous two, and in true yo-yo club fashion Palace were relegated back to the First Division at the end of the 1997–98 season.
+The club's third campaign in the Premier League was no more successful than the previous two, and in true yo-yo club fashion, Palace again suffered relegation back to the First Division at the end of the 1997–98 season.
 The club also had a new owner when recruitment tycoon Mark Goldberg completed his takeover in June 1998.